azist/azos/src/Azos.Sky/Identification/readme.md

 which really impedes the performance.
 IDs are usually used in database indexes - **sequential IDs are a much better** fit because the BTree index pages are better organized.
-For example, PK(primary key) index-organized tables perform  quick lookups of data by PK, but need to re-organize records on insert if PKs are not consequitive.
+For example, PK(primary key) index-organized tables perform  quick lookups of data by PK, but need to re-organize records on insert if PKs are not consecutive.

 Another important benefit of monotonically increasing IDs is the **range partitioning**.
 It is used to organize large volumes of data by ranges.
 This would have been impossible to accomplish with scattered ids.